-Specific requirements to safeguard rights and interests of data subjects and legal entities as regards their data
+Specific requirements to safeguard rights and interests of data subjects and data holders legal entities as regards their data

-- (1) Any entity entered in the register of recognised data altruism organisations shall inform data holders prior to any processing of their data: - (a) about the purposes of general interest for which it permits the processing of their data by a data user in an easy-to-understand manner; - (b) about the location of any processing performed outside the Union. - (2) The entity shall also ensure that the data is not be used for other purposes than those of general interest for which it permits the processing. - (2a) The entity shall also ensure that consent from data subjects or permissions to process data made available by legal persons can be easily withdrawn. - (2b) The entity shall take measures to ensure a high level of security for the storage and processing of data that it has collected based on data altruism. - Where an entity entered in the register of recognised data altruism organisations provides tools for obtaining consent from data subjects or permissions to process data made available by legal persons, it shall specify the jurisdiction or jurisdictions in which the data use is intended to take place.
+- (1) Any entity entered in the register of recognised data altruism organisations shall inform data subjects and data holders prior to any processing of their data: - (a) about the purposes objectives of general interest for which it permits the processing of their data by a data user in an easy-to-understand manner; - about the location of any processing performed outside the Union. - (2) The entity shall also ensure that the data is not be used for other purposes objectives than those of general interest for which it permits the processing. - (2a) The entity shall also ensure that consent from data subjects or permissions to process data made available by legal persons can be easily withdrawn. - (2b) The entity shall take measures to ensure an appropriate high level of security for the storage and processing of data that it has collected based on data altruism. - Where an entity entered in the register of recognised data altruism organisations provides tools for obtaining consent from data subjects or permissions to process data made available by data holders legal persons, it shall, where relevant, specify the jurisdiction or jurisdictions outside the Union in which the data use is intended to take place.